limbo018/DREAMPlace/README.md

 # How to Get Benchmarks

-To get ISPD 2005 benchmarks, run the following script from the directory.
+To get ISPD 2005 and 2015 benchmarks, run the following script from the directory.
 ```
-python benchmarks/ispd2005.py
+python benchmarks/ispd2005_2015.py
 ```

 # How to Run